- TOTAL IN EGYPT

 Total Egypt Management fulfils its corporate and social responsibilities by ensuring a formal commitment to HSEQ (Health Safety Environment Quality) issues.
 Furthermore, Total Egypt considers employees and customers' health a top priority in its social responsibilities as an integral part of the company's approach to sustainable development.
 In a world with growing health concerns, Total Egypt fully assumes its responsibilities and acts accordingly to preserve and promote health in the workplace.

-“Defensive driving” is a training organized by Total Egypt in partnership with GTSC.
+"Defensive driving” is a training organized by Total Egypt.
 It has been administered to Total employees since 2007, and includes mastering of defensive driving techniques to minimize hazards on the road, such as braking techniques, safety distance, etc. The training is conducted by a certified instructor, and both local and international certificates are given to trainees who pass the practical test.

 In parallel Total Egypt radio campaigns during 2009 and 2010 focused on road safety through producing and airing 6 different road safety tips with total frequency of 100 prime time spots per year.